rustedshader/athlyn-backend/README.md

 # Athlyn Backend

-This is the repository servers as code for the backend of Athlyn.
+This repository serves as code for the backend of Athlyn.

 ## Directory Strucuture